 - Moderna COVID-19 vaccine: The expiration date is NOT printed on the vaccine vial or carton.
-To obtain the expiration date of the lot number received, providers can scan the QR code located on the vial or carton or access the manufacturer's website directly, enter) the lot number and the expiration date will be displayed. - o In September 2021, Moderna submitted data to support the extension of certain lot number expiration dates.
-Prior to discarding expired lots of Moderna vaccine, it is important to re-check the manufacturer's website to determine if the lot number's expiration date has been extended.
-If an extension was made, providers need to ensure the expiration date on the vials/packages and in NYSIIS/CIR are updated. - Janssen/Johnson & Johnson COVID-19 vaccine: The expiration date is NOT printed on the vaccine vial or carton.
-To determine the expiration date: - o Scan the QR code located on the outer carton, or - o Call 1-800-565-4008, or - o Go to vaxcheck.jnj/, enter the lot number and the expiration date will be displayed.
+To obtain the expiration date of the lot number received, providers can scan the QR code located on the vial or carton or access the manufacturer's website directly, enter the lot number and the expiration date will be displayed. - Janssen/Johnson & Johnson COVID-19 vaccine: The expiration date is NOT printed on the vaccine vial or carton.
+To determine the expiration date: - Scan the QR code located on the outer carton, or - Call 1-800-565-4008, or - Go to vaxcheck.jnj/, enter the lot number and the expiration date will be displayed.